Roblox-Thot/DecalUploader/README.md

+> [!NOTE]
-From now on this will only get fixes, if the API goes down, too bad just use [Roblox-Thot/DecalUploaderV2](https://github.com/Roblox-Thot/DecalUploaderV2)
+> From now on this will only get fixes, if the API goes down, too bad just use [Roblox-Thot/DecalUploaderV2](https://github.com/Roblox-Thot/DecalUploaderV2)

 # DecalUploader
 Simple mass Roblox decal uploader